Thomas M. Storke: Later life and political career

-A Democrat in politics, on November 9, 1938, Storke was appointed as to the United States Senate to fill the vacancy caused by the resignation of William Gibbs McAdoo.
-Storke had not been a candidate in the 1938 election, and served until the January 3, 1939 swearing-in of Sheridan Downey, who had been elected as McAdoo's successor.
+A Democrat in politics, Storke was appointed to the United States Senate by Republican California Governor Frank F. Merriam on November 9, 1938, to fill the vacancy caused by the resignation of William Gibbs McAdoo the day before.
+McAdoo had lost his bid for re-nomination, and he resigned his seat the day of the general election, won by Sheridan Downey, who had beaten McAdoo in the primary.
+Storke had not been a candidate for the seat, and served until the beginning of Downey's term on January 3, 1939.
 Storke flew to Washington and was sworn in by Edwin H. Halsey, the Secretary of the Senate.
 However, Congress was not in session during the time he was in office, so Storke never authored any legislation or cast a Senate vote.

 He returned home and resumed working in the media, merging his newspaper the Santa Barbara News with the Morning Press to create the Santa Barbara News-Press.
 He also founded AM radio station KTMS.
 He was a member of the California Crime Commission from 1951–1952, and the Board of Regents of the University of California from 1955 until 1960.

 In 1958 Storke wrote California Editor, a lengthy memoir rich in local Santa Barbara history.

 The John Birch Society attacked the Eisenhower administration and U.S. Chief Justice Earl Warren as being communists in 1961.
 Storke responded with a caustic series of editorials in the News-Press which won him popular acclaim as well as a number of prizes.
 These included the Pulitzer Prize in Journalism, for Editorial Writing in 1962, the Elijah Parish Lovejoy Award, and an honorary Doctor of Laws degree from Colby College.

-Storke's death was caused by a stroke in 1971 at age 94, having had 10 grandchildren and 9 great-grandchildren.
+Storke died of a stroke in 1971 at age 94, having had 10 grandchildren and nine great-grandchildren.